haandol/cognito-kakao-example/README.md

 # cognito-kakao-integration-example

 > NOTE: According to the [link](https://devtalk.kakao.com/t/openid-connect-oidc-id-token-payload-email/122501), Kakao supports OIDC (OpenID Connect) now.
-This repository is still works fine but it is not the best practice to integrate Kakao Auth to Cognito anymore IMHO.
+This repository still works fine but it is not the best practice to integrate Kakao Auth to Cognito anymore IMHO.

 This repository is an example code for creating Amazon Cognito user via Kakaotalk signin